0xsunil/digital-gardeners/README.md

 - [Innos Notes](https://innos.io/) – Features include parallel pages, content blocks, and knowledge graph visualisations.
 - [Trilium Notes](https://github.com/zadam/trilium) - A hierarchical note taking application with focus on building large personal knowledge bases.
 - [Quartz](https://quartz.jzhao.xyz/) - Publish your Obsidian or Roam digital garden to the web for free.
 Includes full-text search, graph visualization, and backlinks.
+- [Logseq](https://logseq.com) - An Obsedian-like open-source knowledge base that works on top of a local/remote folder of plain text Markdown files.
+Also allows you to publish your graph to the open web.

 #### Building a Private Garden

 - [Bangle.io](https://bangle.io) - A simple, markdown-based notetaking app that runs locally on your machine.
-- [Org Roam](https://www.orgroam.com/) - non-hierarchical note-taking with org-mode in emacs
+- [Org Roam](https://www.orgroam.com/) - Non-hierarchical note-taking with org-mode in emacs
 - [TheBrain](https://www.thebrain.com/) - A tool for taking interconnected notes with an interactive graph.
 - [The Archive](https://zettelkasten.de/the-archive) - A fast plain text Markdown note-taking app with Zettelkasten features like linking and tagging.